dsa302010/dragonpilot/README.md

 * Super fast takeoff in traffic jams for all car brands
 * QrCode to watch the videos of comma3(X) memory in your smartphone
-* Smooth longitudinal tunning for all car brands (stripped acceleration) for good mileage in high speeds
+* Smooth longitudinal tuning for all car brands (stripped acceleration) for good mileage in high speeds
 * DrawLock on from programanIchiro to detect motorcycles
 * Toyotas TSS2 super good response at takeoff's in uphills
 * Toyotas MADS (lateral only) just with LKAS button